Acedcoin/AceD/doc/translation_strings_policy.md

 Plurals can be complex in some languages.
 A quote from the gettext documentation:

-    In Polish we use e.g. plik (file) this way:
+    In AceDh we use e.g. plik (file) this way:
     1 plik,
     2,3,4 pliki,
     5-21 pliko'w,